Ashutosh2003chaudhary/Ashutosh2003chaudhary/README.md

 - Learning from people passionate about emerging technologies like Cloud Computing, Big Data,Blockchain and AI.

 ## ⚡ Fun Facts:
-- I enjoy spending quality time with my kids, playing games, and exploring their interests like **Taekwondo**.
+- I enjoy spending quality time playing sports like football,cricket and vollyball.
 - I **love playing online games**, **chess**, and **watching sports** like football and cricket! 🎮♟️⚽🏏

 ## 📫 Let's Connect: